-- A. The Merger Is Part of a Long-Term Plan To Increase Profits by Reducing Competition - 54.
-Deutsche Telekom AG has long sought consolidation among retail mobile wireless telecommunications service providers to improve profitability.
-As early as 2010, Deutsche Telekom AG explained that one of its "and the consolidation among retail mobile" is that earning an "and the consolidation among retail mobile wireless telecommunications service providers to improve profitability.
-As early as 2010,
+A. The Merger Is Part of a Long-Term Plan To Increase Profits by Reducing Competition explains that the "

-."
-A 2015 Deutsche Telekom AG slide deck explains that the "
+5 56.
+Deutsche Telekom AG has long sought consolidation among retail mobile wireless teleco ommunications service providers to improve profitability.
+As early as 2010, Deutsch e Tele kom AG explained that one of its "" is that earning an " " A 2015 Deutsche Telekom AG slide deck